TABLE OF CONTENTS

 Understanding the Features of Your eCommerce Platform

 It’s important to remember that not every feature provided by these eCommerce platforms is available from the start.
-Decide what features you need at the beginning and take into consideration what future upgrades you will need.
+Decide what features you need at the beginning, like the ability to accept payments for your eCommerce store, and take into consideration what future upgrades you will need.
 With both paid and free platforms, you’ll likely be paying for certain extensions and integrations.
 Estimate what those future costs could look like when evaluating an eCommerce platform.
 The better understanding you have of the features that you need to run your online business, the more likely you’ll be to end up making the best eCommerce platform decision.